 We made our way back to Gold Reef City where passengers were left to meet the Red City Tour bus, visit the apartheid museum or go back home.
 The Soweto tour paid homage to SA’s history and heritage and was a very appropriate excursion for heritage month.
 We returned, richer in knowledge and prouder of our history.

-The Soweto tour tickets can be purchased in conjunction with the Joburg Red City Bus Tour.
+The taxi to Soweto tour tickets can be purchased in conjunction with the Joburg Red City Bus Tour.

 For more information, visit City Sightseeing South Africa.